AymanGharib/ecs-terra/Readme.md

 ## What should be added next
 -  configure tfc backend , ceating a workspace and link it to the repo  . (✅ )
 - injecting secrets to ecs in runtime , now im doing it in build time  .
-- configuring the 2 alb for the backend .
+- configuring the 2 nd alb for the backend .
 - using a private subnet for the backend service and adding nat gateway
 - a ci workflow to build and push images to ecr instead of using docker provider.